Hans Lammers: Nazi career

-In 1932, Lammers joined the Nazi Party and achieved rapid promotions: he was appointed head of the police department, and, after the Nazi seizure of power in 1933 State Secretary and Chief of the Reich Chancellery.
+Lammers joined the Nazi Party with an effective date of 1 March 1932 (membership number 1,010,355) and achieved rapid advancement.
+He was appointed head of the police office in the Interior Ministry and, after the Nazi seizure of power on 30 January 1933, was appointed Chief of the Reich Chancellery with the rank of Staatssekretär.
 At the recommendation of Interior Reichsminister Wilhelm Frick, he became the centre of communications and chief legal adviser for all government departments.
 In October 1933, he was made a member of Hans Frank's Academy for German Law.
-From 1 December 1937, he was a member of Hitler's cabinet as a Reichsminister without Portfolio.
+On 26 November 1937, his rank in the Hitler cabinet was elevated to Reichsminister and he retained his post as Chief of the Reich Chancellery.

 On 30 August 1939, immediately prior to the outbreak of the Second World War, Lammers was appointed by Hitler to the six-person Council of Ministers for Defense of the Reich, which was set up to operate as a "war cabinet".
 In that position, he was able to review all pertinent documents regarding national security and domestic policy even before they were forwarded to Hitler in person.
 The historian Martin Kitchen explains that the centralization of power accorded to the Reich Chancellery and therefore to its head made Lammers become "one of the most important men in Nazi Germany".
 From the vantage point of most government officers, Lammers seemed to speak on behalf of Hitler, the ultimate authority within the Reich.
 Lammers was also one of the first officials to sign government correspondence with "Heil Hitler", which became a requisite greeting for civil servants and eventually so ubiquitous that failure to use it was considered an "overt sign of dissidence", which could trigger attention from the Gestapo.
-In 1940, Lammers was also promoted to honorary SS-Obergruppenführer.
+Lammers had joined the SS in September 1933 (SS number 118,401) and attained the rank of SS-Obergruppenführer on 20 April 1940.